LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 After completing their actions, the catecholamines are broken down to form inactive compounds.
 Epinephrine breaks down into metanephrine and vanillylmandelic acid (VMA), and norepinephrine becomes normetanephrine and VMA.
 Both the hormones and their metabolites are eliminated from the body in the urine.

-Catecholamines and their metabolites are normally present in the urine in small fluctuating amounts that increase appreciably during and shortly after a stressful situation.
+Catecholamines and their breakdown products are normally present in the urine in small fluctuating amounts that increase appreciably during and shortly after a stressful situation.

-However, rare adrenal tumors called pheochromocytomas and rare extra-adrenal tumors called paragangliomas can produce large amounts of the hormones and their metabolites, resulting in greatly increased concentrations in both the blood and urine.
+However, rare tumors of the adrenal gland called pheochromocytomas and rare tumors outside the adrenal glands called paragangliomas can produce large amounts of catecholamines and their metabolites, resulting in greatly increased concentrations in both the blood and urine.
+(These syndromes are often grouped together and abbreviated as PPGL).
 This can cause persistent or episodic periods of hypertension, which may lead to severe headaches.
 Other symptoms include heart palpitations, sweating, nausea, anxiety, and tingling in the hands and feet.